israelmarti/BiSpeD/README.md

 - **find2c**

 > This task can detect the best possible solution of mass ratio and effective temperature of the secondary companion in a single-lined spectroscopic binary, for a given spectra dataset.
 > As the radial velocity (*RV*) for a secondary companion is unknown (single-line spectroscopic binary), a grid of different possible mass ratios (*q*) must be defined.
 The script uses the *RV* of the primary component to estimate the *RV*-value of the secondary component.
-For each mass ratio *q* the script uses de RV of the primary, and a spectral disentangling technique is applied using the task `spbina` and a mean spectrum corresponding to secondary companion is obtanied. `find2c` convolves the mean spectrum with a synthetic template spectra list provided by the user.
+For each mass ratio *q* the script uses de RV of the primary, and a spectral disentangling technique is applied using the task `spbina`, and a mean spectrum corresponding to the secondary companion is obtained. `find2c` convolves the mean spectrum with a synthetic template spectra list provided by the user.
 The reconstructed secondary spectra are correlated against synthetic templates of different temperatures.
-The cross-correlation function (CCF) maximum is used to evaluate the different values of cross-correlation for each *q* and each effective temperature *T<sub>eff</sub>* are obtained.
-Each CCF value corresponds to the best synthetic template and this could be analyzed in a 3D density diagram, where X-axis is the mass ratio and Y-axis the effective temperature.
+The cross-correlation function (CCF) maximum is used to evaluate the different values of cross-correlation for each *q* and each effective temperature *T<sub>eff</sub>*.
+Each CCF value corresponds to the best synthetic template and this could be analyzed in a 3D density diagram, where X-axis is the mass ratio and Y-axis is the effective temperature.
 > Mandatory parameters:
 > - `lis`: file list of observed spectra to process.
-The file list is a text file containing a list of spectra images for input (in FITS format).
+The file list is a text file containing a list of spectra images for input (in FITS extension).
 The IRAF terminology to specify this kind of file as the form "at file" is applied and it means the file name must be preceded by the symbol @.
 The easiest way to generate the file list is using the LINUX command **ls** (string);
 > - `tmp`: full path to the folder containing spectra templates (string);
 > - `vgamma`: estimated value for systemic radial velocity in km/s (float).
 >